simopt-admin/simopt/README.md

 ## Paper Results
 All plots created in the experiments can be found in `experiments/plots`.

+Explanation on SAN-R1:
+The initial solution of the problem is already large and close to the upper bound.
+Because Frank-Wolfe has the capacity to quickly move between vertices, it's able to make a lot more progress than other solvers.
+The other solvers also make progress on this problem, but since it's significantly less than Frank-Wolfe, their progress curves seem flat.

+Explanation on SMFCVX-R5:
+For this random instance, an edge directly from source node to sink node is generated, so most solvers are able to find solutions immediately.

 ## Replicate the experiments
 Before running the scripts, you'll need to install the required Python libraries and dependencies:
 ```pip install -r requirements.txt```.